 Cons It is advertised as being shockproof.
 Well, I dropped it and due to the impact bent corners of both of our laptops.
 It’s my fault, though.
 However, do not throw it around and be gentle with your gear.

 That is all we carry around with us as we go.
-It is the best travel gear 2019 (for us) and we highly recommend all of these products.
+It is the best travel gear (for us) and we highly recommend all of these products.
 All of them do a great job for our needs and are completely sufficient for our blog, Instagram, and Youtube.
 You can buy just a couple of these things, for example, Apple iPhone X, Tripod and a MacBook Air and you will have a great starting pack.
-As you go you can create your own best travel gear 2019 list with your favourite go-to travel gear.
+As you go you can create your own best travel gear list with your favorite go-to travel gear.

 Note: If you carry many valuables with you, we highly recommend insuring your stuff!
 First thing, of course, is to get insurance for yourself, but adding luggage insurance is a great add-on!
 World Nomads is the best insurance out there!
 Better safe than sorry, right?